Exploiting Sensing Signal in ISAC: A NOMA Inspired Scheme

 \subsection{Globally Optimal Solution to (P3) for the Special Single-User Scenario}

-The single-user scenario is a special case of the general multiple user scenario with $K=1$.
+The single-user scenario is a special case of the general multiple-user scenario with $K=1$.
 Thus, the related MOOP can also be suboptimally solved using Algorithm \ref{alg:A}.
-However, in this subsection, we obtain the globally optimal solution of the MOOP in the single user scenario by equivalently transform it to a convex QSDP.
-Firstly, in the single user scenario, the communication throughput $R^N$ in \eqref{eqn:throughput_I} is reduced to
+However, in this subsection, we obtain the globally optimal solution to the MOOP in the single-user scenario by equivalently transforming it to a convex QSDP.
+Firstly, in the single-user scenario, the communication throughput $R^N$ in \eqref{eqn:throughput_I} is reduced to